vince-nyanga/vince-nyanga.github.io/_posts/2024-08-29-bloom-filters.md

 ### False Positives

 A Bloom filter might indicate that an element is in the set even if it’s not, known as a false positive.
 The probability of false positives increases as more elements are added to the filter.
-However, by carefully choosing the size of the bit array ($m$) and the number of hash functions ($k$), this probability can be controlled.
+However, by carefully choosing the size of the bit array ($$ m $$) and the number of hash functions ($$ k $$), this probability can be controlled.

 The false positive rate of a Bloom filter can be calculated using the following formula: